Honors Program Benefits

 - Be an incoming fall term freshman who is accepted for admission to Cedarville University

-- Earn a score of at least 29 on the ACT
+- Earn a score of at least 30 on the ACT and earn a 3.5 high school grade point average in college-preparatory curriculum, OR

-- Have at least a 3.5 high school grade point average in college-preparatory curriculum
+- If no test score is available, earn a 3.9 high school grade point average in college-preparatory curriculum

 Honors Application Timeline